Official: Haiti to seek foreign armed forces to quell chaos - NewsBreak

 Official: Haiti to seek foreign armed forces to quell chaos

-PORT-AU-PRINCE, Haiti — (AP) — Haiti's government has agreed to request the help of international armed forces as gangs and protesters paralyze the country and basic supplies including fuel and water dwindle, a top ranking Haitian official told The Associated Press on Friday.
+PORT-AU-PRINCE - Haiti's government has agreed to request the help of international armed forces as gangs and protesters paralyze the country and basic supplies including fuel and water dwindle, a top-ranking Haitian official told The Associated Press on Friday.

 The official, who was not authorized to speak about the issue publicly, said a formal request in writing has not yet been submitted.